Charry2014/ai-catflap/README.md

 ![image](https://github.com/Charry2014/ai-catflap/assets/58067238/c60d5423-ce57-43c7-9a18-78fa0c2e954a)

-For the `Cat-with-mouse`case the labels are centered around the mouse body, but with the cat's eyes in the area
+For the `Cat-with-mouse`case the labels are centered around the mouse body, but with the cat's eyes in the area.

 ![image](https://github.com/Charry2014/ai-catflap/assets/58067238/f062568c-6abb-453a-84dd-6b1d0d317cbe)

-From these images you will also see that one is taken in natural light, and the other is taken with IR illumination from the Pi camera.
-You will need sample images of all labels in both lighting conditions.
+Perhaps it would also be better to include the entire cat's head as in the `Cat-alone` example above, but this would be something for experimentation.
+Generally, all these models like `efficientdet_lite0` are pre-trained on vast data sets and to know for sure which is better in any given circumstance is hard.
+One universal truth remains - more data is always better.
+The sample images must cover as many environmental and edge cases as possible - natural light, IR illumination from the Pi camera, each cat you have, sunlight, shade and whatever else can happen.
+A colleague once told a story of their cat coming home with a snake.
+You get the idea.
+You will need sample images of all labels in all conditions.

 Perhaps an expert in how these models work can clarify or elaborate what exactly would work best here, this is complex and a field of study in its own right.
 For now this is OK.